Harshith-10/Harshith-10/README.md

 ### Hi there!
 I'm using GitHub.
 - 🏫 Currently studying at Resonance Eduventures, Kukatpally, Hyderabad.
-- ⚒️ Currently working on a 3D game, maybe.
+- ⚒️ Currently trying to build a bootable A12L rom for Samsung Galaxy Tab S 10.5 LTE (chagalllte).
 - 📧 Email: hdr8712865491@gmail.com
 - Maybe end of bio.